tobes31415/dependency-injection/README.md

 # DI
-A tiny library to handle basic dependency injection
+Dependency-injection is a tiny framework agnostic library to handle dependency injection in your javascript projects.
+It Facilitates unit and A/B testing and improves the team's ability to rapidly develop in parallel by enabling mocks to be transparently inserted when needed and replaced later.

 [View API Docs](docs/di.md)